JakeHeald/JakeHeald.github.io/_posts/2017-1-23-First-Week.md

 ### What's my pick-of-the-week or tip-of-the-week?

-My pick of the week would have to be Piazza.
-You may use Piazza to just connect with your classes, but it can really help connect you to companies for internships.
-If you go to your profile page it can help companies see your achievements, languages learned, resume, and so much more.
+My pick of the week would have to be Electron.
+This is a bit of code found on the electron website that you can use to allow web development languages like Javascript, along with CSS and HTML to make desktop apps.
+It provides a lot of different tools that help make web pages function like a local app and I personally have had a lot of fun using it to create games and other applications in my free time.